Shoresh92/Type_I_error/index.md

 In Hypothesis Testing, we normally define (somehow arbitrary) significance level ($\alpha$) and use our test statistic to calcuate the well-known $p$-value.
 If $p \leq \alpha$ we reject the Null Hypothesis, $H_0$, and do not reject it otherwise.

 The reason why we reject $H_0$ when $p \leq \alpha$ was not quite clear to me.
 As pointed about by a user on [Stackexchange](https://math.stackexchange.com/questions/582945/in-statistics-why-do-you-reject-the-null-hypothesis-when-the-p-value-is-less-th), and with having access to stat books, articles and blog posts online as well as offline resources, we sometimes don't have the guts to question the underlying assumptions and conclusions of well-known mehotds such as A/B testing.
-Something that feels like everybody knows well except YOU!
+Something it gived you the impressions that everybody knows it well except YOU!
+However, a Google search shows that it is one of the most confusing and misused concepts.

-I assume the reader is familiar with Hypothesis Testing and to keep this writing short, I only remind the reader few concepts that having the same understanding about them is crucial in understanding the outcome.
+Before I continue, I assume the reader is familiar with Hypothesis Testing and to keep this writing short, I only discuss few concepts that having the same understanding about them is crucial in understanding the outcome.

 ## Basic Concepts
 Here I assume the reader is familiar with the basic concpets of Hypothesis Testing and will not go through it.
 However, I will present a definition or interpretation for the most important ones, to make sure we are on the same page before jumping ahead and making conclusions based on them.